NLPxL2Korean/UD-KSL/docs/xpos/XPOS-des/12_JKS.md

 ### Characteristics
 - JKS (e.g., '이', '가', '서') attaches to the subject of a sentence, which represents the agent or entity performing an action or being in a certain state.
-- The choice between ‘이’ and ‘가’ depends on the final sound of the preceding noun:
-  - '이' follows a noun ending in a consonant.
-  - '가' follows a noun ending in a vowel.
+- The choice between ‘이’ and ‘가’ depends on the final sound of the preceding noun: ‘이’ is used after a noun ending in a consonant, while ‘가’ is used after a noun ending in a vowel.
 - '께서' functions as a subject marker while also adding a respectful or honorific nuance to the referent.
 - **Examples**:
   - 이 책**이** 재미있다.